 How does this the story about my father relate to what I do now?
 I felt like I lost everything in an instant, not only my father and my mentor but also the direction I wanted to take my career.
 I wanted to do commercial and fashion and would have probably moved to Los Angeles if my father had not died.

 Many entrepreneurs face the fact that being in business means you have to be visible.
 Being visible can feel very vulnerable.
-However, being vulnerable is the first step to being truly genuine.
-I was serious about growing my business so for myself I decided to see this as a test in my own acceptance.
+However, being vulnerable is the first step to being genuine.
+I was serious about growing my business so, for myself, I decided to see this as a test in my own acceptance.
 This was, and still is my own journey.
 Ultimately though, this is where I found my own joy.